SFBdragon/talc/README.md

        Deallocations |       42    3423    7224   11550   16485   22092   28833   37569   98679 |   19085   ticks
 ```

+Why does Buddy Allocator perform much better here than in the random actions benchmark?
+The buddy allocator's performance is heavily dependant on the size of allocations in random actions, as it doesn't appear to reallocate efficiently.
+The microbenchmark results only measure allocation and deallocation, with no regard to reallocation.
+(The currently-used sizes of about 100 to 100000 bytes puts Talc and Buddy Allocator roughly on par, but this is just a coincidence.)

 ## Algorithm
 This is a dlmalloc-style linked list allocator with boundary tagging and bucketing, aimed at general-purpose use cases.
 Allocation is O(n) worst case, while in-place reallocations and deallocations are O(1).